nordwestt/ollama-ai-provider-v2/README.md

 The **[Ollama Provider V2](https://github.com/nordwestt/ollama-ai-provider-v2)** for the [AI SDK](https://sdk.vercel.ai/docs) has been created as the original [ollama-ai-provider](https://www.npmjs.com/package/ollama-ai-provider) was not being actively maintained.

-This provider now supports tool streaming and calling for models.
+This provider now supports:
+- tool streaming and calling for models
+- enable/disable thinking

 ## Setup